Smooth Gowdy symmetric generalized Taub-NUT solutions: Discussion

 Can our results be generalized to situations with less symmetry and eventually maybe even to generic solutions with Cauchy horizons?
 We have employed two, in principle, independent techniques for the two main steps of our discussion: the Fuchsian method for the basic existence proof and the soliton method for the study of the global properties of the solutions.
 As far as the Fuchsian method and the underlying singular initial value problem and hence the existence and uniqueness of solutions with prescribed ``data'' on a Cauchy horizon is concerned, we can say the following.
 In general, it cannot be expected that such an ``initial value problem'' for equations of hyperbolic type is well-posed.
 It seems at least necessary that the generator of the horizon, being a null hypersurface, is a Killing field.
-This is the case here and also in the more general $U(1)$-symmetric case discussed by Moncrief \cite{moncrief84}.
-Therefore under Moncrief's assumptions, our Fuchsian technique should apply in the smooth $U(1)$-symmetric case.
-The results in \cite{moncrief83,Friedrich98} suggest that there must be a $U(1)$-symmetry in a neighborhood of a Cauchy horizon in general vacuum spacetimes, at least if the horizon is compact and the generator has closed integral curves.
+This is the case here and also in the more general $U(1)$-symmetric case discussed by Moncrief \cite{Moncrief:1984js}.
+The results in \cite{Moncrief:1983ir,Friedrich:1999de} suggest that there must be a $U(1)$-symmetry in a neighborhood of a Cauchy horizon in general vacuum spacetimes, at least if the horizon is compact and the generator has closed integral curves.
 So, there is hope that a similar singular initial value problem can be formulated under quite general assumptions and that the existence and uniqueness proof based on Fuchsian methods goes through.
-We also want to mention that most of the results here can easily be generalized to solutions with only finitely many derivatives, cf.~\Propref{prop:basicexistence}.